Moataz-Habib/Single-Category-Object-Detection/README.md

 </tr>
 </table>

-For a visual representation of the prediction capabilities and the comparative performance across different model configurations, please see the [`runs` folder](https://github.com/Moataz-Habib/Single-Category-Object-Detection/tree/main/runs) and the detailed prediction results showcased in the repository.
+The visual results of the models' prediction capabilities can be reviewed in the [`runs` folder](https://github.com/Moataz-Habib/Single-Category-Object-Detection/tree/main/runs), which contains comprehensive examples of each configuration's detection output.

 ## Prediction Results